LibreOffice/core/solenv/README.md

 - `flatpak-manifest.in`

-    This file is used by `flatpak/build.sh` from the LO `dev-tools` repository to generate the flatpak package. `download.lst` is a `Makefile` snippet, so there seems to be no easy way to use `download.lst` for the manifest generation (`build.sh` uses `sed`), and its information must be kept in sync manually.
+    This file is copied manually to https://github.com/flathub/org.libreoffice.LibreOffice/blob/master/org.libreoffice.LibreOffice.json
+    The `flatpak/build.sh` in the LO `dev-tools` repository is obsolete.